By Nicole Charlotte • Last Updated: January 14, 2026

 Are AI keyboards really for everyone?
 While they can certainly help anyone who types on their phone (so basically everyone), there are some groups who benefit particularly from this technology.
 Let's look at who gets the most value from an AI keyboard:

-Students find AI keyboards invaluable for:
+Students in 2026 find AI keyboards invaluable for:

 For those who aren't native English speakers, these keyboards provide: